laymonage/slides-student-maintainer/slides.md

 This is a screenshot of Django's usage statistics on GitHub.

 I don't know what happened here when I took it, but this was not edited.
 I think there must've been a bug on GitHub because that's a _lot_ of cats.
+Do we have any cats in the room?

 Anyway.
 One of the reasons why my uni teaches Django is because it's widely used in the industry.
-If nobody uses Django – I wouldn't be here today.
+If nobody used Django – I wouldn't be here today.

 So, use Django.
 And that's it from me.
 -->